 Optical Loss from Scattering In order to maintain the highest optical power in future detectors, it is important to minimize the amount of scatted light.
 Scatterometer measurements should be conducted for proposed coatings and new coating materials.
 Studies of the dependence of scatter on coating materials and deposition parameters will be important in determining the lowest possible scatted light levels.
 Realizing more sophisticated quantum non-demolition (QND) topologies also requires extremely low-loss optical systems as is explained in section 4.2.1 for the case of filter cavities.
 One of the important sources of optical loss is light scattering from mirror-surface aberrations.
-These are traditionally investigated by measuring the angular distribution of scattered light (i.e. measurements of the bidirectional scattered light with integrating spheres.
+These are traditionally investigated by measuring the angular distribution of scattered light (i.e. measurements of the bidirectional scattering distribution function (BSDF)), or scanning the surface with lasers and collecting the scattered light with integrating spheres.
 As much as these measurements are important to link scattering from mirrors with losses in optical cavities, they do not give direct information about the cause of scattering.